-- No filing fee is required because this filing contains only preliminary communications made before the commencement of a tender offer. - o Check the box if any part of the fee is offset as provided by Rule 0-11(a)(2) and identify the filing with which the offsetting fee was previously paid.
+- No filing fee is required because this filing contains only preliminary communications made before the commencement of a tender offer. - O Check the box if any part of the fee is offset as provided by Rule 0 11(a)(2) and identify the filing with which the offsetting fee was previously paid.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

 Amount Previously Paid: Not applicable.
+Filing Party: Not applicable.
 Form or Registration No.: Not applicable.

-Filing Party: Not applicable.
 Date Filed: Not applicable.